makerdao/community/governance/polls/Atlas Edit Weekly Cycle Proposal - October 28, 2024.md

 Changes to the Atlas in this edit include:

-- A one-off special governance poll to determine the long-term brand of the backend protocol, with 3 poll options.
+- A provision to run a one-off special governance poll to determine the long-term brand of the backend protocol, with 3 poll options.
 If approved, the poll must run from November 4 to November 7.

 ## Outcomes